MarcusSohWeiYu/DigitalPortfolio/README.md

 - **JavaScript**
 - **Bootstrap**

-The reason behind building this portfolio with these fundamental technologies is to sharpen and enhance my understanding of the basics, ensuring a solid foundation in web development.

 ### 🌐 Explore My Work

 Feel free to browse through my projects and learn more about my journey in AI and software engineering.